 It’s important to remember that manipulators are not psychologically healthy individuals.
 They have emotional issues and you can’t fix them.
 Breaking the cycle begins with you taking a stance and advocating for yourself.
 You’ll have to stand up to them and confront them to let them know you mean business.
 Below are five tips that can help.

-Manipulators hurt friendships, marriages and work place milieu.
+Manipulators hurt friendships, relationships, and school as well as work place milieu.
 They can be charming and disarming, but your gut instinct is not easily fooled.
 If you have a bad feeling about someone, stay away from him or her.
 If you find yourself having to work or live with one, set firm boundaries and let them know you see them for who they are.